-Dry spaghetti noodles aren’t difficult to break, but it’s nearly impossible to break them in only two pieces.
+Dry spaghetti noodles aren’t difficult to break, but it’s nearly impossible to break them into only two pieces.
 Often, snapping them in two would result in three or more fragments.

-In a new study by the MIT, scientists reported that they have demonstrated a way to break spaghetti in two, by both bending and twisting the dry noodles.
+In a new study by MIT, scientists reported that they have demonstrated a way to break spaghetti in two by both bending and twisting the dry noodles.
 They have built an apparatus through which it is possible to break the spaghetti in two.

 Scientists noted, “The results may have applications beyond culinary curiosities, such as enhancing the understanding of crack formation and how to control fractures in other rod-like materials such as multifiber structures, engineered nanotubes, or even microtubules in cells.”

-Originally, the apparatus is a mechanical fracture device that controllably twists and bend sticks of spaghetti.
-Two clamps on either end of the device hold a stick of spaghetti in place.
-A clamp at one end can be rotated to twist the dry noodle by various degrees, while the other clamp slides toward the twisting clamp to bring the two ends of the spaghetti together, bending the stick.
+Originally, the apparatus is a mechanical fracture device that controllably twists and bend spaghetti sticks.
+Two clamps on either end of the device hold a spaghetti stick in place.
+A clamp at one end can be rotated to twist the dry noodle by various degrees while the other clamp slides toward the twisting clamp to bring the two ends of the spaghetti together, bending the stick.

-The device is built by two students are Ronald Heisser ’16, now a graduate student at Cornell University, and Vishal Patil, a mathematics graduate student in Dunkel’s group at MIT.
+Two students build the device are Ronald Heisser ’16, now a graduate student at Cornell University, and Vishal Patil, a mathematics graduate student in Dunkel’s group at MIT.
 Heisser, together with project partner Edgar Gridello, originally took up the challenge of breaking spaghetti in the spring of 2015, as a final project for 18.354 (Nonlinear Dynamics: Continuum Systems), a course taught by Dunkel.
 They had read about Feynman’s kitchen experiment and wondered whether spaghetti could somehow be broken in two and whether this split could be controlled.

 In the end, they found that by first twisting the spaghetti at almost 360 degrees, then slowly bringing the two clamps together to bend it, the stick snapped exactly in two.

-Gathering the data, he added an element for twisting and observed how twist should impact any forces and waves propagating through a stick as it is bent.
+Gathering the data, he added an element for twisting and observed how twists should impact any forces and waves propagating through a stick as it is bent.

-His model enables him to know that if a 10-inch-long spaghetti stick is first twisted by about 270 degrees and then bent, it will snap in two, mainly due to two effects.
-The first is snap-back, and the second is twist-back, where the stick will essentially unwind to its original straightened configuration, releases energy from the rod, preventing additional fractures.
+His model lets him know that if a 10-inch-long spaghetti stick is first twisted by about 270 degrees and then bent, it will snap in two, mainly due to two effects.
+The first is snap-back, and the second is twist-back, where the stick will essentially unwind to its original straightened configuration release energy from the rod, preventing additional fractures.